University of Nebraska - Lincoln

-Deepak Keshwani is an associate professor of Biological Systems Engineering at the University of Nebraska-Lincoln (UNL).
-Originally from India, Deepak came to the U.S. in 1998 to pursue a college degree at the UNL.
+Deepak Keshwani is an associate professor of biological systems engineering at the University of Nebraska--Lincoln.
+Originally from India, Keshwani came to the U.S. in 1998 to pursue a college degree at UNL.
 As an undergraduate, a mentor pointed him to a career in research and teaching.

-After receiving his Ph.D. in Biological and Agricultural Engineering from North Carolina State University, Deepak returned to his alma mater as a faculty member.
+After receiving his doctorate in biological and agricultural engineering from North Carolina State University, Keshwani returned to his alma mater as a faculty member.
 His research interests are in the area of bioprocess modeling.

 He provides leadership to his department’s undergraduate teaching and advising mission and teaches courses ranging from first-year through graduate level.
 He coordinates the Justin Smith Morrill Scholars, a campus-wide co-curricular student program focused on civic engagement and critical societal issues in food, agriculture and natural resource systems.
-He coordinates the UNL Mechanized Systems Management undergraduate degree program, and he is involved in numerous university-wide student success initiatives.
+He coordinates the UNL mechanized systems management undergraduate degree program.

 Ph.D. in Biological and Agricultural Engineering, North Carolina State University, 2009